 Finally, Van Fleet, in her screen debut, has only a handful of scenes, but she impressed me greatly.
 She won the Oscar for Best Supporting Actress and deservedly so.
 She plays a rotten woman who knows she’s no good, but Van Fleet manages to suggest that there is a heart behind the cold exterior — it’s a cunning, fantastic performance.
 The cast also includes Burl Ives (Cat on a Hot Tin Roof) as the town’s lawman.

 The extraordinary acting don’t operate in vacuum.
 The film has an interesting visual texture.
-Kazan and his cameraman, Ted McCord (Johnny Belinda and The Treasure of the Sierra Madre), experiment with wide angles and unconventional camera positions.
+Kazan and his cameraman, Ted McCord (The Treasure of the Sierra Madre), experiment with wide angles and unconventional camera positions.
 Some have suggested that this is nothing but self-indulgence, but I thought that the camera gymnastics complement Dean’s itchy performance.
-Leonard Rosenman’s (Rebel Without a Cause and Star Trek IV: The Voyage Home) boisterous music score is also worthy of praise.
+Leonard Rosenman’s ( Star Trek IV: The Voyage Home) boisterous music score is also worthy of praise.

 Conclusions & Final Thoughts: